 Bertha's mother, Baron Dunstead's one time lover, who became almost seven years ago his second wife, had ruined everything because of her greediness.
 Bertha had only been told about them after all the vile deeds had been done towards her sister, and she had not been able to do anything about them.
-Her mother and her lover Pettigrew, whom Bertha had known back in her childhood days, had concocted a plan to abduct her halfsister Robin and force her to marry a lowly footman in order to give Bertha a chance to inherit the Dunstead possessions the Baron had tried to bequeath in his testament.
-The Baron had stated that Robin or Bertha could only indirectly inherit the barony if they married a peer of the realm and birthed a male child.
-Although everybody had assumed that the Barony of Dunstead had been lost for the line, some very old, unwed nephew had unexpectedly been dug up and inherited, awaiting the birth of a child of one of the Dunstead girls, preferably Robin Dunstead's, as Bertha's rights were a bit shady.
+Her mother and her lover Pettigrew, whom Bertha had known back in her childhood days, had concocted a plan to abduct her half-sister Robin and force her to marry a lowly footman in order to give Bertha a chance to inherit the Dunstead possessions the Baron had tried to bequeath in his testament.
+The Baron had stated that Robin or Bertha could only inherit the barony if they married a peer of the realm.